Graduate Certificate in Mind, Brain & Education Curriculum & Admission Requirements

 Course Requirements

 This graduate-level course is designed to provide an overview of important models, principles, and research findings related to the chronological sequence of cognitive, physical, social, and emotional development through eight major age periods: infancy and toddlerhood (the first two years), early childhood (two to six years), middle childhood (six to eleven years), adolescence, early adulthood, middle adulthood, late adulthood, and the end of life.
 This chronological organization allows you to explore and apply theories covering several age periods to each and to remember how different domains of development evolve simultaneously and impact one another throughout the lifespan.
+Additionally, the course examines how artificial intelligence technologies influence developmental trajectories across these life stages, from AI-enhanced learning tools in early childhood to assistive technologies in late adulthood, providing insights into the bidirectional relationship between technological innovation and human development in contemporary society.

-This graduate-level course is designed to provide an overview of important models, principles and research findings related to behavioral and systems neuroscience in education.
-Attention is given to the basic structure of the nervous system, the fundamental units of the nervous system (the neuron and the synapse), the function of different components of the central nervous system, the sensory, motor, and memory systems, and the networking of these systems in perception, learning, and cognition.
-Also, attention is given to how the nervous system behaves with other brain structures that support fundamental mental abilities such as attention, cognitive control, emotion, language, memory, and social cognition.
+This graduate-level course emphasizes the integration of knowledge in understanding human behavior holistically.
+The course material addresses the neural, physiological, and genetic foundations of human affective and cognitive development and experience.
+Attention is given to how the nervous system behaves and integrates with other brain structures that support fundamental mental abilities such as attention, cognitive control, affective, language, memory, and social cognition.
+The emergence of artificial intelligence systems provides a compelling computational framework for modeling and testing theories of neural processing and cognitive function.
+Also, attention is given to the basic structure of the nervous system, the fundamental units of the nervous system (the neuron and the synapse), the function of different components of the central nervous system, the sensory, motor, and memory systems, and the networking of these systems in perception, learning, and cognition.
 Finally, within these topics, attention is given to understanding how the nervous system works by studying the physiological basis of adaptive behaviors and maladaptive behaviors of the mind.

 and